 Two islands – two types of buyers

 Majorca as a popular destination for second homes due to its pleasant climate and a wide range of activities.
 It has more than 260 beaches, an incredible landscape (with the spectacular Serra de Tramuntana mountains) and a lively, authentic city of Palma de Majorca.
 Visitors and residents of the islands can enjoy visiting attractions from the Dragon Caves or the Majorca pearls factory to Marineland, the home of the award-winning wildlife shows, and the ports with a wide selection of exclusive restaurants, shops and bars.

 Menorca, on the other hand, is a smaller and more traditional island with many idyllic bays.
 It is an excellent location to escape to from a busy life elsewhere.
 It’s perfect for those long walks and horseback riding or mountain bike trips along the coast that circumvents the island.

-Mallorca: from designer luxury villas to wonderful “finca”
+Majorca: from designer luxury villas to wonderful “finca”

 Areas in the southwest of the island such as Port d’Andratx, Santa Ponsa and residential areas close to Port Adriano are especially popular as they are home to international schools, luxurious villas, ports, golf courses around.
 These areas are especially popular with German, Swiss, Scandinavian and Russian buyers.

 - Property #1 Charming luxury villa in Majorca with an impressive view to the sea and the mountains, price on request